menandmice/micetro_docs/guides/admin-manual/webapp_appliance_management.rst

 Backup and Restore
 ------------------
-Micetro automatically takes a backup of your appliance's configuration every 15 minutes.
-This backup includes any changes made since the last backup.
+Micetro automatically takes a backup of your appliance's configuration every 15 minutes, capturing any changes made since the last backup.
 Additionally, a full backup is taken once every 24 hours, and all the incremental backups are managed and cleaned up for you.

-You can use these backups to restore an appliance to a previous state.
-You can use a backup from a Men and Mice Appliance to initialize a BDDS appliance.
+When an appliance experiences a crash and becomes unusable, you can use these backups to set up a new appliance as a replacement, while maintaining the same IP address.

-If you ever need to replace an unusable appliance with a new one using the same IP address, Micetro will automatically detect the new server as uninitialized.
-To start working with it, you need to initialize the server.
+Micetro automatically detects the new server as uninitialized.
+To begin using the new server, you need to initialize the server.

-**To initialize an uninitialized server**:
+**To initialize a server**:

 1. Locate the uninitilized server.
 2. On the :guilabel:`Action` menu, select :guilabel:`Initialize appliance`.
 You can also access this option on the Row menu :guilabel:`...`.